Thendral (film)

-Thendral is a 2004 Indian Tamil-language drama film directed by Thangar Bachan and produced by V. Ravichandran.
+Thendral is a 2004 Indian Tamil-language drama film written and directed by Thankar Bachan and produced by V. Ravichandran.
 The film stars Parthiban and Uma, with Rajashree in a pivotal role.
 It was released on 5 February 2004.

 Plot

-In 1989, Nalangili is a famous writer from Aynavaram, Chennai who is passionate about social justice; he refuses to accept the Sahitya Akademi Award and instead asks the president to provide justice to Tamilnadu in the Kaveri River water dispute.
+In 1989, Nalankilli is a famous writer from Aynavaram, Chennai who is passionate about social justice; he refuses to accept the Sahitya Akademi Award and instead asks the president to provide justice to Tamil Nadu in the Kaveri River water dispute.
 Thamarai and her mother live in a hut in Aynavaram and sell milk to earn a living.
-Thamarai is a fan of Nalangili and has a secret crush on him.
+Thamarai is a fan of Nalankilli and has a secret crush on him.

-One day, Nalangili interferes with the kumbabishekam ritual at the local temple and is arrested.
+One day, Nalankilli interferes with the kumbabishekam ritual at the local temple and is arrested.
 In prison, he meets a man who is on death row, having been charged with a crime he did not commit.
-The man tells Nalangili that he and his father used to be parai artists, but that father lost his hand in an altercation with a bigot.
+The man tells Nalankilli that he and his father used to be parai artists, but that father lost his hand in an altercation with a bigot.

 Meanwhile, Thamarai's mother dies in a fire and she is adopted by relatives who want her to marry their son.
-She escapes to Tiruchirapalli and meets Nalangili, who mistakes her for a prostitute.
-Nalangili has sex with Thamarai and pays her.
+She escapes to Tiruchirapalli and meets Nalankilli, who mistakes her for a prostitute.
+Nalankilli has sex with Thamarai and pays her.

 Thamarai moves to Palani and gives birth to a boy, whom she names Valavan.
 Valavan occasionally asks who his father is, but Thamarai does not tell him.
 One day, Valavan runs away from home after being teased about his lack of a father.
-He meets Nalangili, who invites Valavan to live with him, and the two become friends.
+He meets Nalankilli, who invites Valavan to live with him, and the two become friends.

-When Nalangili brings prostitutes to the house, Valavan becomes upset and they fight.
-Valavan runs away and Nalangili finds him.
-Nalangili and Valavan go to Pazhanii to meet Thamarai, but she has gone to Chennai to search for Valavan.
-Nalangili reads Thamarai's diary and discovers that Thamarai is in love with him, and that he is Valavan's biological father.
+When Nalankilli brings prostitutes to the house, Valavan becomes upset and they fight.
+Valavan runs away and Nalankilli finds him.
+Nalankilli and Valavan go to Pazhanii to meet Thamarai, but she has gone to Chennai to search for Valavan.
+Nalankilli reads Thamarai's diary and discovers that Thamarai is in love with him, and that he is Valavan's biological father.

-Meanwhile Thamarai falls into the sewer and is brought to a hospital.
-Before she dies, she tells Valavan that Nalangili is his father.
-Nalangili decides to devote the rest of his life to his son.
+Meanwhile, Thamarai falls into the sewer and is brought to a hospital.
+Before she dies, she tells Valavan that Nalankilli is his father.
+Nalankilli decides to devote the rest of his life to his son.